Odawara District

 “Say, Taylor Choro, have a girlfriend?”

 “Huh?”
-Taylor had a faraway look in his eyes.
+A faraway look came to his eyes.

 “Girlfriend.”

-Taylor’s head snapped up, and his face began to flush.
-Oh my God, thought Thackeray.
+Taylor’s head snapped up and his face began to flush.
+Oh no, thought Thackeray.
 The face of the girl at the train station flashed into his mind.

 “Hey Thackeray!”
 Gordon’s hand smacked down on his shoulder.